 General Secretary: Former name for the AAUP Executive Director.
 See "Executive Director."

 Governance of the AAUP: The AAUP’s activities are guided by its elected governing bodies.
-These include the Council, the executive committee of the Council, and the executive committees of the ASC and the AAUP-CBC.
+These include the Council and the executive committee of the Council.
 The Association also has some fifteen national standing committees, a dozen AAUP business committees, and a number of advisory bodies.

 GR (Government Relations): This AAUP activity—conducted at the chapter, conference, and national levels—includes the monitoring and analysis of local, state, and federal government policies and legislation on matters of concern to higher education.
 GR staff and committees typically provide information to various legislative bodies at all levels of government regarding selected legislative initiatives and assist in the development of legislative priorities each year through lobbying and education.
 GR staff also communicates official AAUP policy positions on specific issues to members and encourages and facilitates member, chapter, and conference advocacy on those issues.